 One of the most prominent misconceptions out there is that PR and communications teams believe they must capture every single social post, across all social media platforms.
 We’re taught to believe that the more data we have, the better our analysis.
 But the reality is that it is almost impossible to monitor everything out there –nor is it valuable to do so.

-It’s also important to remember how polarized social media can be with those who are happiest or angriest most likely to be posting about your organization.
+It’s also important to remember how polarised social media can be with those who are happiest or angriest most likely to be posting about your organisation.